MicrosoftDocs/well-architected/well-architected/sap/design-areas/data-platform.md

 SAPMNT hosts the physical kernel files for SAP application and can be a single point of failure.
 Several options are available on Azure to created redundancy and architect a highly available SAPMNT share.
 We recommend using Azure Premium Files or Azure NetApp Files for Linux and Azure Premium Files.
 For Windows-based deployments, you should use Azure NetApp Files or Azure Shared Disk.

 There are also a few application specific configurations you should address for SAPMNT reliability.
 You need shared directories in the environment (`/sapmnt/SID and /usr/sap/trans`) to deploy the SAP NetWeaver application layer.
 We recommend creating highly available file systems and ensuring they're resilient.
 The `/sapmnt/SID` and `/usr/sap/SID/ASCS` directories are important.
 You should place these file systems on NFS on Azure Files to achieve the maximum reliability.

-For more general file share information see, [NFS on Azure Files](/azure/storage/files/files-nfs-protocol).
+For more information see, [NFS on Azure Files](/azure/storage/files/files-nfs-protocol).

 *Table 1: SAPMNT guidance for each operating system.*